 A community-wide tutoring component for young people and adults was added in 1987.
 In 1990 the school moved to its present location, 520 Eldon Street, which it owns.

 This facility is sound and well-maintained.
 It consists of an older two-story building of fourteen rooms, with a newer two-story wing of eleven rooms, plus six bathrooms, all recently remodeled and refurbished to optimize the space educationally.
 A two-room Science Lab (or SLAB) is also located on the campus grounds.
 By 2010, NVS, through generous gifts and grants, had provided two fully equipped Media Labs as well as computers in every classroom.

 New Vistas School was accredited by the Virginia Association of Independent Schools in 2005; on the 2015 Ten-Year Visit the accreditation was renewed for another five years.
-NVS is also accredited by the Virginia Department of Education and has a renewed license to operate until 2021.
+In 2021 the school went through a five year interim visit from the Virginia Association of Independent Schools, granting us renewal until 2026.
+The Virginia Department of Education renewed the NVS’ license to operate until 2024.

 At the end of the 2006 school year, after the school experienced twenty years of success and growth under her leadership, co-founder and Head of School Lucy Guggenheimer Ross retired.
 In July of 2016, Charlotte G. Morgan, retired as NVS Head of School after ten years of outstanding service to the school.

-Today, NVS remains committed to its Mission and core principles of offering an individualized instructional program in a safe, nurturing environment, “educating one child at a time.”
+NVS continues to increase enrollment and expand the facilities for even more students who need these specialized services in the Central Virginia region.
+Today, NVS remains committed to its mission and core principles of offering an individualized instructional program in a safe, nurturing environment, “educating one child at a time.”
 As we know so well, “Some children learn differently.
 We teach differently.”